Terms

 box

-box e can be used to "lift" the layer of e.
+box {e} can be used to "lift" the layer of e.

 Example

-define use-noema<a>(x: &a, y: &a): meta b {
+define use-noetic<a>(x: &a, y: &a) -> +a {

 // layer 0